rikzanx/awesome-indonesia-repo/README.md

 - [RxDownloader](https://github.com/esafirm/RxDownloader) - An Rx wrapper for Download Manager in Android.
 - [ImageEffectFilter](https://github.com/mnafian/ImageEffectFilter) - Android image filter processing sample using layer drawable and effect factory android.
 - [React Native Credit Card](https://github.com/sonnylazuardi/react-native-credit-card) - React native credit card display component.
-- [Android Color Picker](https://github.com/yukuku/ambilwarna) - To customize the color of some background, text, or maybe for a painting application where the user can select different colors for painting or filling.
+- [Android Color Picker](https://github.com/yukuku/ambilwarna) - To customize the color of some background, text, or maybe for a painting application.
 - [ImagePicker](https://github.com/esafirm/android-image-picker) - A configureable library to select image from gallery and camera without the hassle.
 - [CafeBar](https://github.com/danimahardhika/cafebar) - An upgraded Snackbar for Android that provides more options and easy to use.
 - [CandyBar](https://github.com/danimahardhika/candybar-library) - Android icon pack dashboard library.